profsmith89/ctps/_sources/chap17.md

 We chose to use a decision tree, which the scikit-learn library[^fn4] provides through the `DecisionTreeRegressor` class.
 Instantiating an instance of this class is the first step in creating a model that uses decision trees.

-Hidden in this creation step, however, is a bit of randomness, which many ML libraries use as a best practice.
+Hidden in this creation step, however, is a bit of randomness, which many ML libraries use as a best practice for creating robust models.
 Since we want to compare the models we build against each other, we want to eliminate this randomness as a potential cause of any difference in the performance of our models.
 We can accomplish this by specifying the random seed that the model should use each time it creates a new instance for us.
 This is the purpose of the `random_state` assignment in the constructor call in the following code block.
 You can choose any number you'd like as long as you consistently use it in all your constructor calls.

 ```{code-block} python
 ---